MEDIA76/arcane/README.md

 # Arcane PHP

 Arcane is unconventional, but beautifully intuitive.
-Arcane PHP aims to make simple website developing and prototyping even faster by automating the features you want while making it easier to manage the ones you need.
+Arcane PHP aims to make simple website developing/prototyping even faster by automating the features you want while making it easier to manage the ones you need, all with just one initial file.

 ### Highlights